Ukrainian Premier League Under-21 and Under-19

-The Ukrainian Premier League youth competitions is a complex of youth competitions within the Ukrainian Premier League and is part of youth competitions in Ukraine.
-The events include championship among two age categories under 19 and under 21 years old.
+The Ukrainian Premier League youth competitions are a set of youth competitions within the Ukrainian Premier League and are part of youth competitions in Ukraine.
+The events include championships in two age categories: under-19 and under-21.
+Along with the top-tier competitions (Ukrainian Premier League), the competitions have been held since 2004.
+These competitions are held separately from the bigger National League of Future (previously the Ukrainian Youth Football League).

-Following the 2020–21 season, competitions among under-21 teams were discontinued.
+Originally, those competitions were designed for reserve teams of the PFL Higher League clubs; since 2008, they have been age-restricted for the under-21 junior teams.
+The competition was known as the UPL youth competition (molodizhnyi chempionat).
+In 2012, an additional competition was added for under-19 teams, held in parallel with the under-21 team's competition.
+Following the 2020–21 season, the competition for under-21 teams was discontinued.
+In the 2025–26 season, the competition for the under-19 teams was renamed the National League, and the following season, it separated from the Ukrainian Premier League (UPL).
+In its place, the UPL revived its under-21 competitions as the UPL-2.

-History
+Historical background of junior competitions

 First steps

-Soon after establishing the Professional Football League of Ukraine (PFL) in 1996, a discussion arose about developing younger generation of football players.
-In 1998 in Ukraine started competition of academies of football clubs which participate in competitions of PFL (Higher, First and Second leagues).
-In 2001 there was established a separate organization, Ukrainian Youth Football League (Дитячо-юнацька футбольна ліга України), that took over administration of youth competitions.
+Soon after establishing the Professional Football League of Ukraine (PFL) in 1996, a discussion arose about developing a younger generation of football players.
+In 1998, in Ukraine, the academies of the PFL football clubs held their first set of competitions, which were conducted in two age categories.
+In 2001 there was established a separate organization, Ukrainian Youth Football League (Дитячо-юнацька футбольна ліга України), that took over the administration of those youth competitions.
 Originally, competitions were conducted in four age groups between 14 and 17.
 In 2002 in coordination with the PFL there was introduced competition among youth under 19 years of age.